jondowson/pod/README.md

 ## About?
 From duplicated templates, define:
--  a json file defining the servers in your cluster.
+-  a json file that describes the servers in your cluster.
 -  a 'cluster_settings' file that species software versions, paths and fundamental cluster-wide settings.

 Then launch pod, passing in these two files as parameters.
 Pod will distribute, untar and configure all the software to each server in your json defintion.
 Out of the box - this will create a folder on your desktop with all the unpacked software, data and log folders.